mislav-km/pdsnd_github/README.md

 US Bike Share Data analysis with Python

 ### Description
 The project is about analyzing large datasets with Python.
-Therefore we were asked to write a Python Application, that analyses the datasets of three major US cities by filtering by city, month and day.
+Therefore we were asked to write a Python Application, that analyzes the datasets of three major US cities by filtering by city, month and day.

 ### Application Instructions
 * Start the app with the terminal